JoshCap20/python_roku_remote/README.md

 - Switch and launch Roku applications.
 Preconfigured: Netflix, Hulu, Disney Plus, HBO Max, Peacock, Spotify.
 - Control Roku navigation and volume.
 Preconfigured: Home, Volume Up, Volume Down, Power Off, Up, Down, Right, Left, Select.
 - Automate a set of actions to a single button for quick, easy usage.
 Preconfigured: Workaholics, Game of Thrones, Modern Family, Southpark, Recent Spotify Playlist.

+Beta version includes better search functionality by accessing the Roku via requests and typing directly instead of navigating onscreen keyboard.
+Hand_sensor_remote includes beta version in addition to a gestures checkbox that enables your webcamera to control volume on your television.
+With your right hand, an open hand turns up the volume, while a closed right hand turns down the volume.

 BUTTON MAP